BelfastTechTraining/python/exercises/exercises.md

 Tuples are immutable, so how can you form a tuple that has all the elements of the other two tuples?

+HINT: range() returns its own special type in Python 3, can you cast to another type?

 --

 ###ex2-4.py